Return to Gathering Homepage 2021 NetVUE Regional Gathering - AAR/SBL Annual Meeting

 Nick Adams, University of Birmingham

-NetVUE seeks volunteers who expect to attend the Conference and who are willing to facilitate small groups of eight to ten people each in the practice of Scriptural Reasoning.
-In this session, Nicholas Adams, Professor of Philosophical Theology at the University of Birmingham, will introduce the practice and provide initial training advice to future volunteer facilitators.
-Please join us if you plan to participate in the 2022 NetVUE Conference (March 24–26, 2022 in Dallas) and would be willing to serve in this capacity.
+NetVUE sought volunteers who expected to attend the Conference and who were willing to facilitate small groups of eight to ten people each in the practice of Scriptural Reasoning.
+In this session, Nicholas Adams, Professor of Philosophical Theology at the University of Birmingham, introduced the practice and provided initial training advice to future volunteer facilitators.

 Marriott Rivercenter, Grand Ballroom, Salon L